Ziang-Lu/Coursera-Algorithms/3-Greedy Algorithms, Minimum Spanning Tree, and Dynamic Programming/1-Greedy Algorithm/2-Single-Vertex Shortest Paths/Single-Vertex Shortest Paths.md

 **Dijkstra's Shortest-Path Algorithm: (Given graph $G$, source vertex $s$)**

--> A slick generalization of BFS (When all edges lengths are 1, Dijkstra's shortest path algorithm => BFS)
+-> A slick generalization of BFS (When all edges lengths are 1, Dijkstra's Shortest-Path Algorithm => BFS)

 1. Initialize $X = \{ s \}$, vertices processsed so far; vertices that we have correctly computed the shortest distance from $s$